Subject Tolix Model A · France · MCMXXXIV

 It is not a chair.
-It is a punishment with four legs, finished in galvanized steel, and somehow protected as a national treasure of France.
+It is a punishment with four legs — engineered to put your legs to sleep, lodge a formal grievance with your ass, and remind your femurs what circulation used to feel like.
+Somehow protected as a national treasure of France.

 Heritage.